-Nikita, your dance company celebrated its 10th anniversary last year.
+Nikita, your dance company celebrated its 12th anniversary this year.
 What was it like starting a company at such an early age and did you ever imagine it would grow the way it has?

 So, you had no business plan or real vision for the company?

 Initially no. But about 3 years in, I started to think like a business woman and set myself targets.
 Prior to that it had just been a passion and I was running it like a hobby.
 But it was only in 2008 I started to get serious.
 That was the same time I got nominated for Asian Woman of Achievement ‘Young Entrepreneur of the year award’.

 Were you disappointed you didn’t get the award?

 I was at the time yes.
 I was gutted as I had geared myself up and made myself believe I would win.
 However looking back, I just feel grateful to have been only 23 and nominated.
 The women who win those awards are extremely successful so even being a part of it at such a young age was a great experience.

 Would you say that has been your biggest achievement?